 \section{Introduction}

-Across a range of biomedical and industrial studies, individuals are interested in modelling the magnitude of a particular quantity \citep{Liu2020}.
-For instance, clinical studies may measure health or organ function as an absolute deviation from a baseline value or reference standard \citep{goligher2015evolution}.
-Similarly, in communication theory, the signal-to-noise ratio, which is a magnitude measure, is pivotal in assessing electronic devices \citep{freeman1958principles}.
-In other settings, only the magnitude of the outcome may be measured.
+Across a range of biomedical and industrial studies, researchers often model the magnitude of a particular quantity \citep{Liu2020}.
+For instance, clinical studies might measure health or organ function as an absolute deviation from a baseline or reference standard \citep{goligher2015evolution}.
+Similarly, in communication theory, the signal-to-noise ratio, a key magnitude measure, is crucial for assessing electronic devices \citep{freeman1958principles}.
+In other contexts, only the outcome's magnitude may be measurable.
 Consequently, the outcome of interest is characterized by a distribution of magnitudes, rather than its own distribution.
 Geometrically, this can be visualized as the negative side of the distribution being ``folded'' onto the positive side.

-Where the underlying continuous outcome is assumed to follow a normal distribution, the magnitude of the outcome can be modeled as a folded normal distribution \citep{Leone1961}.
-The folded normal distribution was first presented in the 1960s when \citet{Leone1961} introduced the concept and formulated the moment estimator method for parameter estimation.
-Elandt then made significant contributions by suggesting an alternative estimation approach, as documented in \cite{Elandt1961}.
-Building on these contributions, subsequent studies have continued to enrich our understanding of the folded normal distribution \citep{Johnson1962,Sundberg1974O,Tsagris2014}
+Where the underlying continuous outcome is assumed to follow a normal distribution, its magnitude can be modeled as a folded normal distribution \citep{Leone1961}.
+The concept of the folded normal distribution was initially introduced in the 1960s by \citet{Leone1961}, who also formulated a moment estimator method for parameter estimation. \citet{Elandt1961} later significantly contributed by proposing an alternative estimation approach.
+Building on these foundational works, subsequent studies have further enriched our understanding of the folded normal distribution \citep{Johnson1962,Sundberg1974O,Tsagris2014}.

-In various scenarios, individuals wish to quantify the relationship between predictors and study outcomes, which typically requires regression approaches.
-However, research focusing on folded normal regression are scarce.
-To the best of our knowledge, only one article delves into regression methods with a folded normal response and only considers fixed effects \citet{Liu2020}.

-Our research is in the context of repeated measures studies, which requires the inclusion of random effects, to account for both within-subject and between-subject variability using a mixed effects model.
-However, there are currently no available regression methods for a folded normal response that incorporate both fixed and random effects.
-Therefore, we developed a folded normal regression method that includes both fixed and random effects.
+Quantifying the relationship between predictors and study outcomes often requires regression approaches.
+Nevertheless, research on folded normal regression is scarce.
+To our knowledge, only one article examines regression methods with a folded normal response, and it is limited to fixed effects \citep{Liu2020}.
+Our research focuses on repeated measures studies, which necessitate mixed-effects models with random effects to account for both within-subject and between-subject variability.
+However, no established regression methods currently exist for a folded normal response that incorporate both fixed and random effects.
+Therefore, we developed a folded normal regression method to address this gap.